 The Shaw Centre’s First Open Day at Redbank House

-On Thursday 14th June, The Shaw Centre held its first Open Day at our Redbank House premises.
-That marks 28 years since their very first Open Day in 1990.
+The Shaw Centre held its first Open Day at our Redbank House premises, marking 28 years since their very first Open Day in 1990.
 Guests were welcomed by the Chairman of the charity, Dave Williams.
-The first speaker, John Rouse, Chief Executive at Greater Manchester Health and Social Care Partnership, was invited to give his speech.
-Laughter was spread around the room as he opened the event with, “It’s an exciting day of the year – the first day of The World Cup!”
+The first speaker, John Rouse, Chief Executive at Greater Manchester Health and Social Care Partnership, came along and presented a speech.
+He started with, “It’s an exciting day of the year – the first day of The World Cup!”

-The afternoon began with service users playing the drums, which is one of their weekly activities at the learning disability day centre.
-The room was filled with people and everybody smiled as they saw the joy in the service users’ faces having fun.
+Service users played the drums, which is one of their weekly activities at the learning disability day centre.
+The room was filled with people and everybody smiled as they saw the service users having fun.

 A life-enhancing journey

 Dave had the following to say about our venue: